["learn"]

 5. Campari

-Another interesting replacement for Cointreau is Campari.
+Another interesting Cointreau liqueur substitute is Campari.
 This vibrant red Italian aperitif is revered for its complex and bitter taste.
 Made from a blend of 68 different herbs and spices, including bitter orange peel, rhubarb, and quinine, it imparts an intense and invigorating flavour with a lingering bitter finish.
-Whether enjoyed on the rocks or in inventive Campari cocktails, it makes for a bold and distinctive drink that is sure to tantalise the taste buds.
+Whether enjoyed on the rocks or in inventive Campari cocktails, it delivers a bold and distinctive drink that’s sure to tantalise the taste buds.

 6. Combier Liqueur d’Orange